Acetone peroxide: Use in improvised explosive devices

 TATP has been used in bomb and suicide attacks and in improvised explosive devices, including the London bombings on 7 July 2005, where four suicide bombers killed 52 people and injured more than 700.
 It was one of the explosives used by the "shoe bomber" Richard Reid in his 2001 failed shoe bomb attempt and was used by the suicide bombers in the November 2015 Paris attacks, 2016 Brussels bombings, Manchester Arena bombing, June 2017 Brussels attack, Parsons Green bombing, the Surabaya bombings, and the 2019 Sri Lanka Easter bombings.
 Hong Kong police claim to have found 2 kg of TATP among weapons and protest materials in July 2019, when mass protests were taking place against a proposed law allowing extradition to mainland China.

-TATP shockwave overpressure is 70% of that for TNT, the positive phase impulse is 55% of the TNT equivalent.
+TATP shockwave overpressure is 70% of that for TNT, and the positive phase impulse is 55% of the TNT equivalent.
 TATP at 0.4 g/cm3 has about one-third of the brisance of TNT (1.2 g/cm3) measured by the Hess test.

 TATP is attractive to terrorists because it is easily prepared from readily available retail ingredients, such as hair bleach and nail polish remover.
 It was also able to evade detection because it is one of the few high explosives that do not contain nitrogen, and could therefore pass undetected through standard explosive detection scanners, which were hitherto designed to detect nitrogenous explosives.
 By 2016, explosives detectors had been modified to be able to detect TATP, and new types were developed.

-Legislative measures to limit the sale of hydrogen peroxide concentrated to 12% or higher have been made in the European Union.
+Legislative measures to limit the sale of hydrogen peroxide products to concentrations of 12% or lower for the general public have been made in the European Union.

 A key disadvantage is the high susceptibility of TATP to accidental detonation, causing injuries and deaths among illegal bomb-makers, which has led to TATP being referred to as the "Mother of Satan".
 TATP was found in the accidental explosion that preceded the 2017 terrorist attacks in Barcelona and surrounding areas.

 Large-scale TATP synthesis is often betrayed by excessive bleach-like or fruity smells.
-This smell can even penetrate into clothes and hair in amounts that are quite noticeable, this was reported in the 2016 Brussels bombings.
+This smell can even penetrate into clothes and hair in amounts that are quite noticeable; this was reported in the 2016 Brussels bombings.